Bohnenblust--Hille inequality for cyclic groups: Abstract

 \section{Abstract}

-For any $N>2$ and the multiplicative cyclic group $\Omega_N$ of order $N$, consider any function $f:\Omega_N^n\to\C$ and its Fourier expansion $f(z)=\sum_{\alpha\in\{0,1,\ldots,N-1\}^n}a_\alpha z^\alpha$ with $d=\deg(f)$ denoting the degree $\deg(f)$ as a multivariate polynomial.
-We prove a Bohnenblust--Hille (BH) inequality in this setting, which states that for any $d\ge 1$, the $\ell_{2d/(d+1)}$ norm of the Fourier coefficients of degree-$d$ polynomial $f:\Omega_N^n\to\C$ is bounded by $C(d,N)\|f\|_\infty$ for $C(d,N)$ independent of $n$.
-This is the interpolating case between the now well-understood BH inequalities for functions on the poly-torus ($N =\infty$) and the hypercube ($N=2$), but, as we explain, those extreme cases of $N$ have special properties whose absence for intermediate $N$ prevent a proof by the standard BH framework heretofore employed.
-New techniques are developed exploiting the group structure of $\Omega_N^n$.
+For any $K>2$ and the multiplicative cyclic group $\Omega_K$ of order $K$, consider any function $f:\Omega_K^n\to\C$ and its Fourier expansion $f(z)=\sum_{\alpha\in\{0,1,\ldots,K-1\}^n}a_\alpha z^\alpha$, with $d:=\deg(f)$ denoting its degree as a multivariate polynomial.
+We prove a Bohnenblust--Hille (BH) inequality in this setting: the $\ell_{2d/(d+1)}$ norm of the Fourier coefficients of $f$ is bounded by $C(d,K)\|f\|_\infty$ with $C(d,K)$ independent of $n$.
+This is the interpolating case between the now well-understood BH inequalities for functions on the poly-torus ($K =\infty$) and the hypercube ($K=2$) but those extreme cases of $K$ have special properties whose absence for intermediate $K$ prevent a proof by the standard BH framework.
+New techniques are developed exploiting the group structure of $\Omega_K^n$.

-By known reductions (\cite{SVZ}), the cyclic group BH inequality also entails a noncommutative BH inequality for tensor products of $N \times N$ complex matrix algebra (or in the language of quantum mechanics, systems of $N$-level qudits).
+By known reductions, the cyclic group BH inequality also entails a noncommutative BH inequality for tensor products of the $K \times K$ complex matrix algebra (or in the language of quantum mechanics, systems of $K$-level qudits).
 These new BH inequalities generalize several applications in harmonic analysis and statistical learning theory to broader classes of functions and operators.